VGoose/react-native-realistic-deck-swiper/README.md

 # React-Native-Realistic-Deck-Swiper

 Swipeable deck with realistic physics, based on NYer Today app's cartoons swipe deck.
+[See a write up of how this library works!](https://medium.com/@anhvouw/imitating-nyer-todays-realistic-swipe-deck-with-react-native-animation-65ae04915c15)

 ![Demo](https://media.giphy.com/media/ddLtSmX0gvf6WILyNY/giphy.gif)
+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ## Installation and Usage